-Use 100 % green electricity in the manufacturing of wind turbines, foundations, cables, and substations and services, contribute significantly to the total emissions across our supply chain.
-This is, in particular, the case for the production of steel used in the foundations of our wind turbines, which accounts for roughly 50 % of the total emissions in our offshore wind supply chain.
-Since these emissions originate among suppliers which are not among our direct suppliers, we have met this challenge by forming wider initiatives with companies from other sectors that use steel.
-In 2020, we joined the Climate Group's SteelZero initiative as founding member.
-This is a new global initiative that seeks to drive market demand for low-carbon and net-zero emissions steel.
-With SteelZero, we want to make it clear to the steel industry that we are ready to be part of an innovative and collaborative journey to realise our shared goal of making carbon-free steel.
+Use 100 % green electricity in the manufacturing of wind turbines, foundations, cables, and substations production of steel used in the foundafor roughly 50 % of the total emissions in our offshore wind supply chain.
+Since we have met this challenge by forming wider initiatives with companies from other sectors that use steel.
+In 2020, we tive as founding member.
+This is a new demand for low-carbon and net-zero we are ready to be part of an innovative and collaborative journey to realise our shared goal of making carbon-free steel.